 Step 2.
 How is this category changing?

-Once you have identified the precise category in which you are playing, you need to consider what is currently happening to it.
-Is it growing or declining?
-Why?
+Once you have identified the precise category in which you are competing, you next consider what is currently happening to it.
+Is it stable, growing or declining?
+And why?

 Understanding how the category is changing and more importantly why, will help you to understand it better and will allow you to evaluate its attractiveness more precisely.
 For instance:

-- Is the category growing?
-If so is it the leading brands which are increasing, or are there new brands that were recently launched which are making the difference?
-Identfying which brands are growing and the reasons for this growth will enable you to take corrective action.
+– Is the category growing?
+If so, is it the leading brands which are increasing, or are there new brands that were recently launched, which explain the growth?
+Identifying which brands are growing and the reasons for this growth will enable you to take appropriate actions to benefit from it.

-- Is the category stable?
-Are category shares stable, or are some brands gaining and others losing?
+– Is the category stable?
+Are shares stable within the category, or are some brands gaining and others losing?
 Again, why?
 What do the brands which are gaining have in common?
 What are the losing brands lacking?
 Are the changes making a difference to the category definition?
 What can you do to protect your share?

-- Is the category declining?
+– Is the category declining?
 Are all major brands in the category losing or are some gaining at the expense of others, but not maintaining overall category size?
-If so, What are the declining brands lacking?
-Where are customers who are leaving the category going to?
+If so, again look at what the declining brands are lacking?
+Where are the customers who are leaving the category going to?
 Is there a new category which is better meeting their needs?
 If so, how?
 Should you be targeting this one instead?
 Or can you attract the customers of the brand that has left the category?

 Step 3.
 How will this category change in the future?